The Magic of Networks Grown by Redirection: Preferential Attachment

 Solving for the first few $N_k$ from Eq.~\eqref{Nk}, it becomes clear that each $N_k$ is also proportional to $N$.
 This fact suggests substituting $N_k(N)=n_kN$ and $A\simeq \mu N$ into these master equations.
 With this step, the overall $N$ dependence cancels, leaving behind the recursion relations $n_k=(A_{k-1}n_{k-1}- A_{k}n_k)/\mu$ for $k>1$ and $n_1=1-A_1n_1/\mu$.
 After straightforward algebra, the degree distribution is

-To extract the physical meaning of the general solution \eqref{Nkgen} with $\mu$ implicitly determine by \eqref{mugen} we examine the asymptotic behavior for the three generic cases of sublinear, superlinear, and linear preferential attachment.
+To extract the physical meaning of the general solution \eqref{Nkgen} with $\mu$ implicitly determined by \eqref{mugen} we examine the asymptotic behavior for the three generic cases of sublinear, superlinear, and linear preferential attachment.